sagemathinc/cocalc-doc/source/latex-faq.rst

 After that, all ``*.tex`` files can be compiled and all other features like forward/inverse search work, too.

+.. index:: LaTeX Editor; embedding R/Python/Sage

 How to work with Knitr, SageTeX or PythonTeX?
 ------------------------------------------------

-CoCalc supports several ways to embedd code within a document.
+CoCalc supports several ways to embed code within a document.
 Such code is automatically processed and evaluated during generating the document and any output appears as part of the PDF output itself.
 In particular, you can insert small calculations and formulas (Sage, SymPy, ...), Python code, R calculations, plots, data tables, etc.